Need A Place To Hunt? Buy It!

 Rural Georgia is in the midst of a modern-day land rush, driven largely by investors who buy a tract, keep it for a few years, maybe split it up, then sell the land for what is often a handsome profit.
 Most of those folks then put their profits right back into another tract of land and repeat the process, taking advantage of the 1031 property exchange tax laws, where taxes on real-estate profits are deferred when the money is reinvested into another property.

 Also getting into the land-buying game are hunters.
 Some are both — hunters and investors — who are parking their money in land instead of other investments.
 Stock in IBM doesn’t give you a place to plant food plots and apple trees and chase turkeys.
-The return on land in this state has not only been a safe investment, but with a little savvy and patience, the rising value of the right tract of land would make the best Wall Street stock picker green with envy.
+According to investment newsletters, the return on land in this state has not only been a safe investment, but with a little savvy and patience, the rising value of the right tract of land would make the best Wall Street stock picker green with envy.

 The ads in GON each month are a testament to the market for land in Georgia.